effectivecore/core/readme.md

 All data is stored as PHP code.
 Perhaps the fastest storage after "storage in RAM".
 After organizing the disk in RAM, you can increase performance by 3-5 times.
+Each storage subdirectory will be initialized only if required.

 Any instance of the class and other NoSQL data can be described in text format in a file of type * .data, like YAML, but has a more